AmanSwarnkar08/Challenge/README.md

 # Challenge 2
 * Usng gcloud and python programming language retrieving metadata of a gce instance.
+* In order to run this file use command line arguments.
+First argument for instance name and second argument for key whose value is to be retrieved, If no key is passed it will return all the metadata of a gce instance in json format.

 # Challenge 3
 * A python program to fetch the values from a nested dictionary object.